 Additionally, various shops have varying rules but many require you to spend 80% or 90% of the value of the bills you wish to pay with.
 So you can’t buy a $4 bottle of water offer a $50 bill and expect $46 worth of Pesos change, but you’d be fine offering a $5 bill.

-Winning The Exchange Rate
+Winning The Exchange Rate in Cancun

 Undoubtedly, however, the real benefit in using Pesos is that you will avoid losing out on the varying exchange rates offered at the places where you spend your money.
 The exchange rate is unregulated in Quintana Roo and that means retail outlets can set their own rate.